 Knowledge and understanding

-- Apply critical understanding to devise and justify person centred changes to one’s own practice and/or aspects of local service delivery
+- Apply a critical understanding of evidence to explore person centred changes to their own area of practice/interest

 Transferable skills and personal qualities